Platinumt3chnology/visual-recognition./getting-started.md

 # Getting started tutorial

-This tutorial guides you through how to use the default classifiers in {{site.data.keyword.visualrecognitionfull}} to classify an image and then detect faces in an image.
+This tutorial guides you through how to use some built-in classifiers in {{site.data.keyword.visualrecognitionfull}} to classify an image and then detect faces in an image.
 {: shortdesc}

 ## Before you begin